arulbose/rosx/README.md

 ***************************************************************
 < The below are the application thread prints >
 ```
-In the x86 simulator mode the fake interruts are send to the kernel interrupt management service using Linux signals.
-The run the rose kernel the 'rosex86' should be fed with ticks.
-There are 2 ticks binaries in rose/testapps/system_clk_100ms(100 ms ticks) and rose/testapps/system_clk_10ms(10ms ticks).
-You can run either of them in a diffrent terminal after running the 'rosex86'
+In the x86 simulator mode fake interruts are sent to the kernel interrupt management service using Linux signals.
+To run the Rose kernel, 'rosex86' process should be fed with clock ticks.
+There are 2 clock ticks binaries in rose/testapps/system_clk_100ms(100 ms ticks) and rose/testapps/system_clk_10ms(10ms ticks).
+You can run either of them in a different terminal after executing 'rosex86'

 ```
 cd rose